 Here is what we do to teachers instead:

--First, if your students perform well, the next year “they” want them performing even better, even faster.
+-First, if your students perform well, the next year “they” want them to perform even better, even faster.

 -Then if you do the paperwork, you seem to find more students who need paperwork on your roster the next year.
 (Funny how that works isn’t it.)